NCAA debuts most dominant wrestler standings in latest award update; Cassioppi is most dominant in Div. I

-This week features the third standings of the Most Dominant Wrestler award, which features a 17-match minimum to qualify for the standings.
+This week features the unveiling of standings for the Most Dominant Wrestler award, which features a 15-match minimum to qualify for the standings.

 The Most Dominant Wrestler standings are calculated by adding the total number of team points awarded through match results and dividing that number by the total number of matches wrestled.
 Points per match are awarded as follows.

-THE LIST: Click or tap here to view the full tech falls and falls leaderboard in each division
+Click or tap here to view the full tech falls, falls and most dominant leaderboard in each division

-A pair of Springfield wrestlers remains stop Division III.
-Myles Leonard sets the pace with 23 falls followed by teammate Jake Deguire at 21.
+A pair of wrestlers from Springfield sit atop Division III.
+Myles Leonard has 23 falls in 3:36 while teammate Jake Deguire has recorded 20 in 4:17.

 Mason Leiphart leads Division I in tech falls for the fourth consecutive week.
 He sits at nine tech falls in 34:36 while four wrestlers sit at six.